 If you are lucky enough to organise a meeting, be sure to prepare your key talking points in advance.

-We recommend that you select the top three to five important issues from the Policy Paper – Let’s Give Our Children The Best Start In Life, and follow through with the recommendations provided in the paper.
+We recommend that you select the top three important issues most likely to impact your service from the selection of policy fact sheets on the Resources page, and follow through with the recommendations provided in these documents.

 We believe that with the right policy and financial frameworks in place, Australia could be a world leader in the delivery of high quality ECEC within 10 years.

-We greatly appreciate the collective efforts of the early learning sector, along with the families that use these services, in lobbying all sides of politics in the lead up to the next federal election, with a view to ensuring that every child in Australia has access to two years of kindergarten/preschool programs in high quality early learning environments, therefore giving them the best start in life.
+We greatly appreciate the collective efforts of the early learning sector, along with the families that use these services, in lobbying all sides of politics with a view to ensuring that every child in Australia has access to two years of kindergarten/preschool programs in high quality early learning environments, therefore giving them the best start in life.